 The San Francisco Transportation Plan is the citywide, long-range investment and policy blueprint for San Francisco’s transportation system.
 The plan analyzes every transportation mode, every transit operator, and all streets and freeways every four years.

 San Francisco Transportation Plan 2050

 The San Francisco Transportation Plan Development Process

 The Transportation Authority Board, comprised of the 11 members of the San Francisco Board of Supervisors, adopts the San Francisco Transportation Plan approximately every four years.
 The 2050 plan is also one of the components of ConnectSF, a multi-agency partnership to build an effective, equitable and sustainable transportation system for our future.
-This means that staff from SF Planning and SFMTA are working together with Transportation Authority staff on the 2050 plan.
+Staff from SF Planning and SFMTA are working together with Transportation Authority staff to deliver the 2050 plan.